Best Practices for Preparing the Family for Hunting -- First Deer Rifle

 The First Centerfire Rifle Will Be the Second Rifle

 As deer seasons are opening across the nation, as birthdays approach, or Christmas approaches I am frequently asked 2 questions, “What Hunting rifle should I get my teen?” or its kin “If I could only own one rifle what should it be?”
-I have already addressed the value of the .22 LR and it truly should be everyones first rifle which can be used for hunting rodent, pests, and many varments but is not suitable or legal for hunting prey or big game animals.
-This post is what first true hunting rifle which is one that shoots centerfire ammo
+I have already addressed the value of the .22 LR and it truly should be everyone’s first rifle which can be used for hunting rodent, pests, and many varments but is not suitable or legal for hunting prey or big game animals.
+This post is what first rifle legal for hunting big game.

-When Johnson was president, the nightly news on our black and white TV was focused on the war in South East Asia, Westerns were on all three TV channels, we had a party line on the phone, and I was learning songs by the Kingston Trio I started dreaming about my first deer rifle.
+When Johnson was president, the nightly news on our black and white TV was focused on the war in South East Asia, Westerns were on all three TV channels, we had a party line on the phone, and I was learning songs by the Kingston Trio, and I started dreaming about my first deer rifle.
 I had many years to refine my search, and my first deer rifle I made.
-I started shooting with my dad before I was a preteen a bolt action Remington Scoremaster Mod.
+I started shooting with my dad before I was a preteen. a bolt action Remington Scoremaster Mod.
 511 .22 LR that had hunted paper, tin cans, squirrel, rabbit and a couple of raccoons.
 I also had a single barrel break action 20 gauge Winchester which was the reason I had 3 worn spots in my back pocket as a kid.
 At age 9 I was dreaming of hunting deer from horseback with my 1892 Winchester chambered in 44-40 like Chuck Connors as rancher Lucas McCain carried in the TV western The Rifleman.
 The westerns and the guns of the west are what first got me interested in history.